Sing Sisters Quality Commercial Women’s Fiction

 In a final twist, the writer has some revelations of his own to make, which shed even further light on both the story and his own journey.
 Although, the shadow of Hermes eventually comes for Lady Nerine, in the end she remains more real than ever to the writer, as the fictional creation who rescued him from himself and his past.

-Eoin Lane’s first novel is a stunning debut, both a highly commercial work and a highly literary novel that uses the big house format to deceptively capture the reader’s attention and take us on two different yet parallel journeys of love and redemption.
+Eoin Lane’s new novel is a stunningly original work, both a highly commercial work and a highly literary novel that uses the big house format to deceptively capture the reader’s attention and take us on two different yet parallel journeys of love and redemption.
 It reads fast and is very accessible, yet what a beautifully written and compelling a story it is.

 Eoin Dolan Lane was a finalist in the 2016 Greenbean Novel Fair for In the Shadow of Hermes.
 He was also the fourth prize winner in the inaugural year of the RTE Frances Mac Manus Awards 1986, when James Plunkett was the head judge (The story was later published in the accompanying anthology with Mercier Press), and , in 2015, he was shortlisted for the same awards with his story When Blue Snowflakes Fall .
 This is his second novel.
 His first, Beyond the Horizon, will be published by Blackstone Publishing in 2020.

 After a degree in Fashion Design, Eoin worked with Vivienne Westwood in London, before designing in New York and Seattle with spells in Hong Kong and India for Timberland and The Woolmark Company.
 After diversifying into public relations for the property and interior design sector in London, Eoin then won a scholarship with The National Trust and took charge of the formal gardens at Mount Stewart in County Down for eight years where he hosted Prince Charles’ visit in 2010.